vtex-sites/base.store/README.md

 ## 🎓 Learning the Frameworks

 Looking for more guidance?
-Full documentation for FastStore lives [on this GitHub repository](https://github.com/vtex/faststore).
+Full documentation for Faststore lives [on this GitHub repository](https://github.com/vtex/faststore).
 Also, for learning Gatsby, take a look at the [Gatsby Website](https://www.gatsbyjs.com/), they have plenty of tutorials and examples in there.

 ## ⚡ Performance & QA